 4. Just because its pre-framed doesn’t mean its real…

 Counterfeiters will often frame shirts before selling, we refuse to work with any businesses that we believe to be selling counterfeit goods.
 But we often see fake pre-framed shirts which customers ask us to reframe.
-Just because it looks great, does not mean it’s real this gives counterfeiters an excuse to increase prices to make it seem like the item you paying the right price for genuine items.
+Just because it looks great, does not mean it’s real.
+And this gives counterfeiters an excuse to increase prices.

-We have even seen shirts that come with a certificate of authentication which states that ‘the shirt had been signed by a mechanical pen and is an example of a genuine signature’.
+We have even seen shirts that come with a certificate of authentication.
+Certificates which state that ‘the shirt had been signed by a mechanical pen and is an example of a genuine signature’.
 Very Sneaky.

 5. Do your research.